SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 After it was melted, Pinkie took it out.
 "Pour this into the well you made."

 Rainbow did as told.
-"Now milk and eggs?" she asked.
+"Now milk and eggs?"

-"Yes, one and a quarter cups of milk, and one egg," Pinkie said.
+"Yes, one and a quarter cups of milk, and one egg."

 Rainbow poured in the butter, then measuring out the milk, she poured it in too.
 "How do you crack them?"

-"Tap the egg really fast against the edge of the bowl, then bring it over to your mix before peeling the two halves of the shell apart," Pinkie answered.
+"Tap the egg really fast against the edge of the bowl, then bring it over to your mix before peeling the two halves of the shell apart."

 Rainbow looked a little nervous, picking up the egg.